nthmost/semver-bespoke/README.md

 The official Semver 2.0 reference can be found at https://semver.org/spec/v2.0.0.html

+This project implements a command line tool that checks pairs of strings to determine if they are correct semantic version strings, and then compares these pairs against each other to determine (and print) their relationship to each other.

+For example, the pair `2.3.4` and `2.3.5` would give the result "before", meaning that 2.3.4 came before 2.3.5.
+The pair `1.3.5` and `1.3.1` would give the result "after".
+Other possible results are "equal" and "invalid".
+Lines with only 1 or more than 2 words are treated as "invalid".

+This package also provides a handy-dandy object for parsing and comparing semantic version strings.
+It's called the SemverThing.
+See Developer API section below for more.

 ## Setup ##

 After cloning this repo, navigate into the newly created folder and create a python